synergy-design-system/synergy-design-system/packages/assets/README.md

 This will:

 - Clean up the `src` directory
-- download all icons from figma
+- Download all assets from Figma into brand-specific namespaces
-- Recreate all default icons
+- Build TypeScript exports for programmatic access
 - Create the migration iconsets for Synergy 2018 to 2025 via `pnpm create-migration-iconset`
 - Recreate the license files in the different folders
 - Create [code connect files](https://www.figma.com/code-connect-docs/html) for all icons.
 Please be aware you have to call `pnpm figma-export:icons` in the components package to publish the icons!